equinor/esv-intersection/README.md

   - Linting and unit tests run automatically on Github Actions

-## Development methodology
+## Development
-- The project is maintained by the [VidEx team](https://github.com/orgs/equinor/teams/viz) (Software Innovation Stavanger) and the [Heap Purple team](https://github.com/orgs/equinor/teams/heap-purple) (Software Innovation Bergen)
+- The project is maintained by the [VidEx team](https://github.com/orgs/equinor/teams/viz) and the [Heap Purple team](https://github.com/orgs/equinor/teams/heap-purple)
-- The maintainers meet once a month to discuss the direction of the project, and possible development activities
-- Development is currently limited to critical bug fixes.
-New features could be requested by opening a dedicated issue or, even better, by opening a [Pull Requests](CONTRIBUTION.md)
+- New features could be requested by opening a dedicated issue or, even better, by opening a [Pull Requests](CONTRIBUTION.md)
-- Development relies on a _project board_ hosted on github (https://github.com/equinor/intersection/projects/1)

 ## Support
-If you are an equinor employee, the easiest way to get in touch with the maintainers is through the #esv-intersection channel on Slack.
+If you are an Equinor employee, the easiest way to get in touch with the maintainers is through the #esv-intersection channel on Slack.

 Otherwise, Github issues are the main communication channel with the maintainers.
 If you have a bug report, a feature request, or need some help using the component, simply [create an issue in the repository](https://github.com/equinor/esv-intersection/issues) and one of the maintainers will pick it up.
 Before creating an issue, please have a look at the following guidelines.
 Also keep in mind that creating [Pull Requests](CONTRIBUTION.md) is the preferred way to contribute to the project.